Ranking every player to wear the No.9 shirt for Liverpool in the PL era

 3. Roberto Firmino

-We found it almost impossible to decide what order the top three should go in, and at one point we had Firmino at No.1.
-If he wins the Premier League, he will be.
+We found it almost impossible to decide what order the top three should go in, and you could easily make the argument for Firmino at No.1.

 2. Fernando Torres